How to sleep better with ADHD

 Ensure your bedroom is a healthy sleep environment.
 Some people can sleep anywhere, and if you’re tired enough, maybe it’s possible.
 But for day to day sleep, you need a comfortable bedroom where you can rest, relax, and restore.
 Make sure your bedroom is quiet, dark, and comfortable, and take care to choose bedding and the right mattress for your needs.
 Even wall color matters — bright, bold colors may be too exciting, but neutrals and natural colors like a light blue can help support healthy sleep.

 It is well-known that some medications compound sleep troubles, particularly those for ADHD.
 If you suspect any of your medications are interfering with healthy sleep, discuss it with your doctor and see if you can look into alternatives that won’t have as much of an impact on your ability to get rest.
 And if you feel you have a chronic sleep disorder such as ongoing insomnia or even sleep apnea, talk to your doctor about how you can get treatment for the condition.

 In order to sleep better with ADHD, you need to be intentional.
 And when you mix ADHD entrepreneurship with sleep, they don’t often play well together.
 In fact, sleep is especially difficult to manage while you’re also struggling to manage your own ADHD symptoms.
 But practicing healthy sleep habits and talking to your doctor about medications and treatment can help.
 Don’t neglect your sleep.
 Instead, work on ways to sleep better by giving yourself a clean slate and full energy and attention each day to take care of what needs to be done.

-This article was written in collaboration with guest author Amy Highland, who is a sleep expert at SleepHelp.org.
-She loves taking naps during thunderstorms and cuddling up with a blanket, book, and cats.
+This article was written in collaboration with guest author Amy Highland, the sleep expert at SleepHelp.org.